<h1><!-- google_ad_section_start -->How to Pass Your Multiple-Choice CNA Test: 6 Important Tips to Get You Through<!-- google_ad_section_end --></h1>

 • Breathe and stay positive.
 Don’t get sidetracked by stress.
 One question at a time.

-The best tip for taking the written examination?
-Study, study, study!
+The best tip: Study, study, study!

 Start early and do a little bit every day.
 Take the CNA Plus practice tests several times.
 Each time, the questions and the choices are randomly shuffled, giving you the chance to learn.
 Furthermore, the questions should be similar (and sometimes identical!) to those on the actual examination.